 - The surveys can be taken by the students, individually, but they can also be the topic of group discussions.

 - The forums can be the place for online discussions among the students, and students and instructors are invited to suggest topics so that we can open new forums for them.

-Here are two examples of classes that have used IPSP material:
+Here are some examples of classes that have used IPSP material: